samis-dv/docker/README.md

 <p>&nbsp;</p>

-> **Warning**: docker support is experimental and we're still gathering some more feedback from the community.
-You can raise issues or ping us in #docker channel on [Slack](https://slack.directus.io).

 # Overview

 Directus docker images can be found in [docker hub](https://hub.docker.com/r/directus/) under `directus` username.
 Images are pushed automatically each time a new release is created in [api](https://github.com/directus/api) or [app](https://github.com/directus/app) repositories.